 Auditing standards historically have reflected a belief that it is not reasonable for auditors to detect cleverly implemented frauds.
-However, it is increasingly clear that the general public expects that auditors have a responsibility to detect and report on material frauds.
+However, it is increasingly clear that the general public, as reflected in the orientation of the PCAOB, expects that auditors have a responsibility to detect and report on material frauds.
 Professional auditing standards do require the auditor to plan and perform an audit that will detect material misstatements resulting from fraud.
 As part of that requirement, auditors will begin an audit with a brainstorming session that focuses on how and where fraud could occur within the organization.
-Auditors also need to communicate with the audit committee and management about the risks of fraud and how these risks are addressed.
+Auditors also need to communicate with the audit committee and management about the risks of fraud and how they are addressed.
 The auditor should then plan the audit to be responsive to an organization's susceptibility to fraud.